storopoli/Bayesian-Julia/README.md

 ## Turing

-[**Turing**](http://turing.ml/) is a ecosystem of Julia packages for Bayesian Inference using [probabilistic programming](https://en.wikipedia.org/wiki/Probabilistic_programming).
+[**Turing**](http://turing.ml/) is an ecosystem of Julia packages for Bayesian Inference using [probabilistic programming](https://en.wikipedia.org/wiki/Probabilistic_programming).
 Models specified using Turing are easy to read and write — models work the way you write them.
 Like everything in Julia, Turing is [fast](https://arxiv.org/abs/2002.02702).

 ## Author